-AMENDMENTS TO ARTICLES OF ASSOCIATION OF THE AUSTRALIAN ACOUSTICAL SOCIETY

-The following special resolutions were passed at the Annual General Meeting of the Society on 19th September, 1981.

-1. The definition of Special Resolution in Article 1 be amended to read:

-""Special Resolution" shall mean a resolution of the Society, Council or Division Committee passed in accordance with the provisions of Article 120.
+AMENDMENTS TO ARTICLES OF ASSOCIATION OF THE AUSTRALIAN ACOUSTICAL SOCIETY The following special resolutions were passed at the Annual General Meeting of the Society on 19th September, 1981.
+The definition of Special Resolution in Article 1 be amended to read: "Special Resolution" shall mean a resolution of the Society, Council or Division Committee passed in accordance with the provisions of Article 120."
 Article 120 be amended to read:

-"A resolution passed by a majority of not less than three-fourths of the members of the Society, Council or a Division Committee voting in person or by proxy at a General Meeting of the Society or a meeting of the Council or such Committee of which not less than twenty-one days' notice in writing has been given to every member of the Society or Council or such Committee specifying the intention to propose the resolution as a Special Resolution has been duly given shall be a Special Resolution.
+"A resolution passed by a majority of not less than threa-fourths of the members of the Society, Council or a Division Committee voting in person or by proxy at a General Meeting of the Society or a meeting of the Council or such Committee or which not less than twenty-one committee or which not less than twenty-one committee specifying the intention to propose the resolution as a Special Resolution has been duly given shall be a Special Resolution has been duly given shall be a Special Resolution.
 The provisions as to quorum hereinbefore contained shall apply to any such meeting."
+Amend Article 104 as follows: